SerenityOS/serenity/Documentation/AndroidStudioConfiguration.md

 The Android port of Ladybird has straightforward integration with the Android Studio IDE.

+## Prerequisites

+Ensure that your system has the following tools available:

+- Android Studio Giraffe 2022.3.1 Patch 1 or later
+- CMake 3.23 or higher as the default CMake executable
+- 20G or more storage space for SDKs + Emulator images + Gradle dependencies + build artifacts

+## Opening the project

 After opening the ``serenity`` directory in Android Studio (NOT the Ladybird/Android directory!) there should be a pop-up in the bottom left indicating that an Android Gradle project was detected in ``Ladybird/Android``.